 Once you’ve taken your general education classes or earned your associate degree from a two-year institution, you can transfer your credits to a bigger school.
 No matter how you decide to further your education, you’re sure to have more job opportunities once you do.

 Have you taken classes at a community college?
-Tell us about your experience in the comments below!
+Tell us about your experience in our Clark.com Community!